 - No urgency: Payees sometimes fail to get around to processing the check.
 This usually happens when they don't desperately need the cash to make immediate purchases.

-- Falling through cracks: Checks get buried under piles of paper or fall behind desks.
+- Falling through cracks: Checks sometimes become lost.
+They may get buried under piles of paper or fall behind desks.

 - Delivery problems: Checks may be returned to you in the mail if a payee’s address has changed.

 Outstanding Checks Issued to You

 If a check was issued to you and it’s still outstanding after six months, contact the check issuer and request a replacement.
-You may need to return the original check or sign documents confirming the check is lost or destroyed, and you may need to pledge not to deposit both checks.
+As mentioned above, you may need to return the original check or sign documents confirming the check is lost or destroyed.
+You may also need to pledge not to deposit both checks.
 If you cannot find the issuer, consult your state’s abandoned property program to claim assets.